pnp/generator-teams/packages/yoteams-build-core/README.md

 * `NGROK_AUTH` user ngrok authentication token
 * `PORT` use a specific port for the local server (default 3007)

+#### Using Github Codespaces

+No additional configuration is required for Github Codespaces.

 ### Custom tasks

 Custom tasks can be added to the `gulpfile.js` to support any additional build or deploy steps you need.